heieer/WVD/README.md

     - Review how to deploy Windows Virtual Desktop
     - Provision a Windows Virtual Desktop host pool
     - Configure apps and desktops for users
-  - Review how to deploy Windows Virtual Desktop ([Here](https://docs.microsoft.com/en-us/learn/modules/m365-deploy-wvd/introduction))
-    - Provision a Windows Virtual Desktop host pool
+  - Optimize Windows Virtual Desktop in Microsoft Azure ([Here](https://docs.microsoft.com/en-us/learn/modules/m365-optimize-wvd/))
-    - Configure apps and desktops for users
+    - Create separate roaming profiles for users by using FSLogix
+    - Migrate files and user profiles by using Azure File Sync
+    - Configure automatic scaling of session hosts

 #### Microsoft Partner Network